CDCgov/phdi/containers/tefca-viewer/README.md

 Docker version 20.10.21, build baeda1f
 ```

 2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/tefca-viewer:latest`.
-If you're using an M1 Mac, you'll need to tell docker to pull the non-Apple Silicon image using `docker pull --platform linux/amd64 ghcr.io/cdcgov/phdi/tefca-viewer:latest`
+   1. If you're using an M1 Mac, you'll need to tell docker to pull the non-Apple Silicon image using `docker pull --platform linux/amd64 ghcr.io/cdcgov/phdi/tefca-viewer:latest`.
+If you're using this setup, there might be some issues with architecture incompatability that the team hasn't run into, so please flag if you run into something!
 3. Run the service with `docker run -p 3000:3000 tefca-viewer:latest`.
 If you're on a windows machine, you may need to run `docker run -p 3000:3000 ghcr.io/cdcgov/phdi/tefca-viewer:latest` instead.

 Congratulations, the TEFCA Viewer app should now be running on `localhost:3000/tefca-viewer`!